 Get reliable advice on protecting and fine-tuning your business or charity sent straight to your inbox.
 Plus, receive other occasional bits we think you'll enjoy, like competitions and offers.
 We promise not to swamp you, and you can unsubscribe easily.

-If you’ve designed a website using Getty Images’ pictures, and they haven’t been paid for, you could be in trouble.
-Expensive trouble at that.
+If you’ve designed a website using Getty's images, and they haven’t been paid for, you could be in expensive trouble.
+So, are you safe from Getty Images?